Ivan Zaporozhets

 Ivan Vasilevich Zaporozhets (Russian: Иван Васильевич Запорожец; 6 January 1895 – 14 August 1937) was a Ukrainian Soviet security officer and official of the OGPU-NKVD who was suspected of being involved in the assassination of Sergei Kirov in Leningrad in December 1934.

 Career

 Zaporozhets was born in Berdyansk, in Ukraine, the son of a zemstvo agronomist.
-He was a member of the Ukrainian Party of Socialist Revolutionaries from his student years.
-He was drafted in to Imperial Russian Army in 1915 and returned to Russia during the Russian Civil War, and joined the Russian Communist Party(b) in 1919.
-In 1921–27, he worked for the Foreign Department of the Joint State Political Directorate (OGPU) in Austria and Germany.
+He was a member of the Ukrainian Party of Socialist Revolutionaries (SRs) from his student years.
+He was drafted in to Imperial Russian Army in 1915 and was captured and held as a prisoner of war by the Austria-Hungary.
+Released after the Treaty of Brest-Litovsk, he returned to Kherson, rejoined the Left SRs, and in spring 1919, he took part Ataman Nykyfor Hryhoriv's revolt against Bolshevik rule in Ukraine.
+But he also fought as a partisan against the White Army of General Denikin.
+In May 1920, when the Left SRs merged with the Communist Party, Zaporozhets joined the Communist Party of Ukraine.

+From 1921 to 1927, he worked for the Foreign Department of the Joint State Political Directorate (OGPU) in Austria and Germany.
 In March 1931, he was appointed deputy head of the Secret Political Department.
 In 1932, he was transferred to Leningrad as deputy head of the regional OGPU.
 He brought in his own staff from Moscow, and was known to act independently of his nominal department head, Filipp Medved.
 In August 1934, he broke several bones during a fall from a horse, and was recuperating at the time of the Kirov murder.